shadowlockgh/licentia/guides/Controller_guide.md

 - **The Ultimate Control Scheme** (or `TUCS`) maps the controller to functions.
 Look at the mod's page for more info.

+- **Licentia NEXT - The Ultimate Control Scheme patch** changes **keyboard** setup of `TUCS` to be compatible with the default Licentia NEXT's keyboard controls.

 - **Essential Favorites** prevents favorite items from being sold, crafted, disarmed, disenchanted, or dropped.
 Not _really_ a controller mod but handy.

 - **Favorite Misc Items** allows you to favorite books/soul gems/keys and other misc items.
 Also not really a controller mod, but again - handy!

 - **Serio's Cycle Hotkeys** allows players to map hotkeys or use the vanilla hotkeys to equip weapons, shields, shouts, and spells in the right hand, left hand, and shout/power slots.
 It enables **8** Hotkeys on the controller.
 Explained at [TUCS modpage](https://www.nexusmods.com/skyrimspecialedition/mods/29381).

+- **Wait Menu Redirected AE Support** makes the wait menu only able to open inside tween menu, in order to free the usage of wait button outside menu mode for gamepad.

 ## Step :two: &mdash; Enable Controller in Skyrim